NeoYo/typescript-datastructure/README.md

 # typescript-datastructure

+## Watch
+We could run `yarn watch` to test our datastructure real time, and use of `console.time` and `console.timeEnd` which could't be test in `ava`.

 ## Debug with VSCode
-  Click Debug button then choose `Debug` configuration
+  Click Debug button in the left menu, then choose `Debug` configuration.

 ## Run test